dstroot/blog-next/_posts/2021-07-10-are-we-paying-the-ransom.md

 The Colonial Pipeline breach that crippled the East Coast’s fuel supply recently was not particularly sophisticated.
 It has been traced back to a VPN login that was compromised.
 The credentials had leaked already and appeared in a dark web password cache.
 The VPN credentials allowed the attackers to gain access to Colonial's network by simply logging in (multi-factor authentication was not in use).
 Once inside they were able to gain elevated privileges to encrypt files.

 Companies that are attacked, and pay the ransom, are typically less secure than most.
 However even with robust security, it will [never be perfect](/posts/2015-09-26-is-it-secure).
-Therefore, **preparation and recovery should be a higher focus**, even for highly secure companies:
+Therefore, **preparation and recovery should be a higher focus**, even for highly secure companies.

-- Can we respond in the containment phase fast enough?
-- Do we know our data is backed up in immutable format?
-If we encrypt our backups for security where are the decryption keys?
-Hopefully not in the filesystem the ransomware just compromised.
-- Can we reinstall our software - do we have the correct software media and version, license keys, etc.?
-Is it also in immutable format?
-- Do we know our system/server configuration?
-- Do our business continuity plans drill specifically for this scenario?

-That last bullet is key.
-Many victims **still pay the ransom even when they have the means to restore everything** from backups on their own.
-Why?
+Without thorough prparation we find many victims **still pay the ransom even when they have the means to restore everything**.

-### Why Pay the Ransom
+### Why Pay

-The biggest reasons ransomware targets still pay even when they have reliable backups are:
+Reasons ransomware targets still pay (even when they have reliable backups) are:

 1. **Nobody bothered to test in advance how long the data restoration process might take**.
 For example, what if an organization stores backups on AWS Glacier?
-If they get attacked by ransomware they may suddenly discover they have terabytes (or petabytes) of data to restore over the Internet, and that even with a fast connection **it’s going to take months to download all the backup files**.
+If they get attacked by ransomware they may suddenly discover they have terabytes (or petabytes) of data to restore over the Internet, and that even with a fast connection **it’s going to take months to download all the backup data**.
 Many technology teams don't even have a back-of-the-napkin calculation of how long it would take for a full, complete restore.

-2. The next most-common scenario involves victims that have off-site, encrypted backups of their data but discover that **the digital key needed to decrypt their backups was stored on the same local file-sharing network that was encrypted by the ransomware**.
+2. The next most-common scenario involves victims that have off-site, encrypted backups of their data but discover that **the digital keys needed to decrypt their backups were stored on the same local file-sharing network that was encrypted by the ransomware**.

 3. Maybe you have the data backed up and accessible, but your **software was stored on the same local file-sharing network that got encrypted by the ransomware** You have backups, the data is there, but the application to actually do the restoration is encrypted, or the software you need to reinstall is encrypted.

 4. Finally, **many companies don’t know their systems dependencies**, and so they don’t know in which order they should build/restore systems.
+Nor do they have a clear repeatable process to configure systems - they find they have been cloning a build image Larry created before he left last year.

-If you haven't thought about and tested the scenarios above then **yes, you are paying the ransom**.
+If you haven't thought about the scenarios above then **yes, you are paying the ransom**.

 ### Ransomware Protection

-There are three things to get right: Prevention, Preparation and Recovery.
+There are three themes to get right to protect your organization against ransomware: Prevention, Preparation and Recovery.

 - **Prevention** stops attacks before they happen.
-- **Preparation** ensures our backups are good, and we can restore in a reasonable timeframe.
+- **Preparation** ensures our backups are good, accessible, restorable in a reasonable timeframe.
 - **Recovery** minimizes the damage, speeds recovery, and avoids paying the ransom.

 ### Prevention

 There is nothing special about ransomware prevention.
-It is "Security 101".
-All normal security and anti-malware practices apply.
+It is "Security 101". **All normal security and anti-malware practices apply**.

 For example:

-- Keep software updated and patched
+- Keep software updated and patched.
-- Use anti-virus and anti-malware software
+- Use anti-virus and anti-malware software.
-- Use security policies to prevent malware from launching
+- Use security policies to prevent malware from launching.
+- Use good email hygiene.
+Train your employees against phishing.
 - Keep you administrative surface area small.
 This means not giving your users admin privileges.
 - Use multi-factor authentication (Google introduced MFA logins for users and eliminated the threat of phishing).

-There is a **wealth** of information about security best practices.
+There is a **wealth** of information about security best practices on the web.
 No need to repeat it all here.

 ### Preparation

 #### 1. You Need People who Understand Technology

-This is number one for a reason - **ransomware is a professional business**.
+This is number one - **ransomware is a professional business**.
 Criminals literally earn their living by attacking companies like yours.
-Your IT professionals are your line of defense.
-Companies need skilled technical people because of the sheer aggregation of risk.
-An outsourced IT provider is not going to protect you the same way smart staff will, and if you do get hit with ransomware you need people on payroll, and on site, ASAP.
-Not everyone needs a group of rockstar 10x-types, but you do need solid, fundamental IT knowledge and ability to solve technical challenges.
+Companies need skilled technical people because of the sheer aggregation of risk; they are your last line of defense.
+If you do get hit with ransomware you want people on payroll, and on site, ASAP.
 You don't want to call your technology sourcing partner when you get hit and have them put you on hold while they take calls from their bigger clients that have also been hit with the same malware.
+Or worse, they been hit too.

+You probably don't need a group of rockstar 10x-types, but you do need solid, fundamental IT knowledge and ability to solve technical challenges.
+There's no glamour or glory busines continuity, and no easy sources of funding like inforation security.

-There's no glamour in back ups.
-Even less in testing back-ups.
-There is glory in "slashing the IT budget with no disruptions in operations, cutting the fat is good for business".
-Be careful you aren't creating a "Texas Power Grid" situation, it works until it doesn't, and it will stop working when you you need it most.
+There is glory in "slashing the IT budget, with no disruptions in operations, because cutting the fat is good for business".
+Be very careful you aren't creating a "Texas Power Grid" situation, it works until it doesn't, and it will stop working when you you need it most.

 #### 2. Clean House